 Children require financial support, regardless of whether their parents stay married.
 If you are a parent going through a divorce in Utah, you probably have many questions and concerns about how a child support plan for your son or daughter will be created and enforced.
 For example, how are child support payments calculated?
 What happens if your former spouse stops paying child support in full and on time?
 What if you or your ex-wife or ex-husband has a change in financial circumstances, and needs to modify an existing child support arrangement?
 What if you and your spouse cannot agree on how much child support should be paid?

 With years of experience assisting divorced men and women resolve child support disputes and enforce support orders, Utah child support lawyer Rex Bray can help you and your spouse bring your issue to a smooth resolution that protects your child’s best interests.
 Regardless of which stage you have reached in the dispute or support determination process, Rex Bray can answer your questions, protect your rights as a mother or father, and help ensure that your spouse complies with court orders.
 If you live in Utah and need help with a legal matter related to child support, call Rex Bray at (801) 708-0913 today for a free legal consultation.

-Utah child support is primarily calculated based on a specific mathematical table contained within Section 78B-12-301 of the State Legislature, known as the “base combined child support obligation table.”
+Utah child support is primarily calculated based on a mathematical table located at Utah Code § 78B-12-301.
+This table is known as the “base combined child support obligation table.”
 The table applies to both parents regardless of gender, and works by comparing monthly combined adjusted gross income against the total number of children involved in the support proceedings.